Alaeddinalhamoud/Clinic/README.md

 https://drive.google.com/file/d/1rsR9TsV6dCf1M2oac7MXG6GMT1VwKwS0/view?usp=sharing

-You may find an issue with the code or spelling (Fields or modles => filed) 😂
+You may find an issue with the code or spelling (Fields or models => filed) 😂